cimug-org/cim-compare/README.md

 ![](media/UML_Comparison.png)

-Finally, for easier identification of changes to class and attribute descriptions, diffs are now visualized as shown in the next screenshot.
+For ease of identification, changes to class and attribute descriptions are visualized as shown.

 ![](media/Text_Diff_Visualization.png)